hhihn/HVCL/README.md

                      entropy_fun=entropy_function,
                      kl_div_fun=kl_divergence_function)(layer_in)
 ```
+The lambda functions
 ## Implementation for Conv MoVE Layers
-Conv layers can be found in the file `BayesianConvMoe.py` under the python class `BayesianConvMoE`, which inherts from `keras.layers`.
+Conv layers can be found in the file `ConvMoVE.py` under the python class `ConvMoE`, which inherts from `keras.layers`.
 Thus, it can be used as part of a model or in a feedforward chain.
 We provide 1D, 2D, and 3D convolutional layers.
 See the following example on how to instantiate a 2D conv MoVE layer:
 ```
 layer_out = Conv2DMoVE(n_filters=64,